May 8, 2019

 In 1937, a group of Greensboro leaders founded the “Greensboro Council of Protestants, Jews and Catholics” – the organization that later became NCCJ of the Piedmont Triad.

 In the 60s, NCCJ of the Piedmont Triad followed the example of other NCCJ organizations across the nation and began organizing an annual event, the Brotherhood/Sisterhood Citation Award Dinner, to recognize and celebrate local leaders for their extraordinary actions to make our community a better place for everyone.

 In 1987, we held the Triad’s first ANYTOWN youth leadership program.
 First developed in the 1950s, ANYTOWN gives young people a framework for tackling issues of diversity and inclusion through the sort of honest, respectful conversations that have always been central to NCCJ’s work.

 We became “the National Conference for Community and Justice,” a name change that reflected our work on a broad range of human relations issues.

 By the early 2000s, the national NCCJ office was facing financial trouble.
 By 2005, it had dissolved.
 Individual chapters either closed or became independent nonprofits, moving from a unitary structure of governance to autonomous 501(c)(3) organizations.

 After the national organization closed, our local chapter of NCCJ became an independent organization – NCCJ of the Piedmont Triad.

-NCCJ has evolved to the challenges and opportunities of each new era.
-While interfaith work remains an important part of our work, we’ve expanded our focus significantly to include issues of race, class, gender equity, sexual orientation, gender identity, and the rights of people with different abilities.
+NCCJ has evolved over the decades to meet the challenges and opportunities of each new era.
+While interfaith cooperation remains a key part of our work, we’ve greatly expanded our focus significantly to encompass aspects of identity such as race, class, gender identity and expression, sexual orientation, disability status, and more.

 NCCJ was born out of the belief that respectful dialogue between people from different backgrounds can bring about positive changes in our communities.
 Today, we remain committed to that core ideal.